knakit/set-ifs-currency-rates-api/README.md

-# An out of the box solution for updating IFS Currency Rates
+# Out of the Box solution for updating IFS Currency Rates
-knak.it IFS Currency Rates API is a free service for updating IFS currency rates values [published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+knak.it IFS Currency Rates API is is an out of the box solution to update the IFS currency rates with a single click and without needing to worry about any customization or aditional configuration.
-It is an out of the box solution to update the IFS currency rates with a single click and without needing to worry about any customization or aditional configuration.
+It fetches the latest currency rates published by the [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html) and update in IFS.
+Usage of the service is for free for everyone and hope it brings some value to you.
+Hope the guide will be useful to set it up your own and if you need any assistance, please get in touch with [knakit.dev@gmail.com](mailto:knakit.dev@gmail.com).

 ## Jump to
 * [Getting Started](#getting-started)